Pakistan provides proofs: India behind attacks on APS, KSE, Gwadar hotel, Chinese consulate

 In an interview with Indian journalist Karan Thapar, Dr Moeed Yusuf said India was involved in terrorist attacks on Chinese Consulate in Karachi, Pakistan Stock Exchange building, a five-star hotel in Gwadar and Peshawar APS.

-The SAPM revealed that Indian intelligence handlers based in Afghanistan had directed the attacks on the Chinese Consulate in Karachi, PC Hotel in Gwadar and the PSX in the last two years.
-He also revealed the BLA terrorists were getting treatment in a New Delhi hospital.
+The SAPM revealed that Indian intelligence handlers based in Afghanistan had directed the attacks on the Chinese consulate in Karachi, PC Hotel in Gwadar and the PSX in the last two years.
+He also revealed BLA terrorists were getting treatment in a New Delhi hospital.

 Moeed Yusuf said India had recently spent a million dollars on the merger of Tehrik-Taliban Pakistan and four other terrorist groups in Afghanistan under the supervision of a RAW official.